It is only with your continued support that the Ontario Association of Certified Home Inspectors Survives.

 We are sure that you will continue to enjoy your association, that is here for you and your support, and not for bragging rights.
 We are always looking for new members to bring forward new ideas to help manage and run your association and would love to hear from you if you have the time and energy to devote to your profession in this way.

-Your membership dues have helped us achieve some pretty spectacular changes that were negatively affecting our profession
+Your membership dues have, in the past few years, helped us achieve some pretty spectacular changes that were negatively affecting our profession

 - Removal of Home Inspectors from the Bill-119 Mandatory WSIB registration